espmisti/umapper/README.md

     val isAdmin: Boolean
 )
 ```
-The second class, for example, will not have the `password` field
+The second class, for example, will not have the `lastname` field
 ```kotlin
 data class PersonSecond(
     val name: String,